Einstein once said:

 ‘If a cluttered desk is a sign of a cluttered mind, of what, then, is an empty desk a sign?’

 Being “highly organized” is one of the most common skills listed on the resumes of job applications across all industries.

-Society often associates organizational skills with being successful while associating disorganization to carelessness and uncleanliness.
+Society often associates organizational skills with being successful while associating disorganization with carelessness and uncleanliness.

-But what if I told you that a messy office creates an environment for which creativity and innovation thrive?
+But what if I told you that a messy office creates an environment in which creativity and innovation thrive?